rkuma183/wilsonmar.github.io/_posts/2017-02-02-testing-ai.md

 Simerlerly, Uber drivers are human until they are replaced by driverless cars.

-By 2017, Artificial Intelligence programs have beaten world champions in Jeopardy, chess, go, and poker.
 Robots are at par with Olympic atheletes in
 <a target="_blank" href="https://www.kuka.com/en-de/about-kuka/brand/timo-boll-the-duel/">
 table tennis</a>.